-Fault-caused physical and financial injuries may occur in almost any area of life.
+Physical and financial injuries may occur in almost any area of life.
 Motor vehicle collisions are usually the result of someone’s inattention or fault.
 Some manufactured products are dangerous and can cause serious injuries.
-Mistakes made by professionals, including lawyers, accountants, doctors, architects and others, may result in serious personal or financial injuries.
-Fault-caused injuries may occur in many settings, and may result in many harms.
+Mistakes made by professionals, including lawyers, accountants, doctors, architects, and others, may result in serious personal or financial injuries.
+Fault-caused injuries may occur in many settings, and may result in various harms.

-Some people who have never experienced a devastating physical or financial injury caused by the carelessness of others may be critical of those who take legal action to be compensated for such losses.
-This judgmental perspective is sometimes played upon by politicians seeking to inflame passion on a subject they know very little about, and concerning wounds and harms they themselves have never felt.
-Some politicians would even deny injured persons the right to a jury trial – a right that goes back centuries and is guaranteed by both the United States Constitution and the Oregon State Constitution.
+Some people, including politicians, who have never experienced a devastating physical or financial injury caused by the carelessness of others, may be critical of those who take legal action to be compensated for such losses.
+Some politicians seek to inflame passion and would even deny injured persons the right to a jury trial – a right that goes back centuries and is guaranteed by both the United States Constitution and the Oregon State Constitution.
 Some voters might subscribe to such a violation of constitutional rights because they have not personally had to deal with the devastating consequences of a serious injury, nor have they even seen those consequences up close.
 These same individuals usually view matters in an entirely different light when they themselves or their family members are the victims.
 To be compensated for losses caused by negligently inflicted injuries is to make the person whole – to restore what has been taken away.
 The law of just compensation is intended to fix what has been broken, and get the injured person back to where he would be had he not been harmed.
 Money cannot restore the former health, but it can help compensate for what has been lost and can help the victim overcome or deal with the many obstacles and current setbacks.
 When you hear of a case where the compensation has been large, rest assured that the harms have been even larger.